 Pipes and tanks used in the pulp and paper processing need regular inspections to detect corrosion and other defects.
 Penetrant testing allows for detailed evaluation of these components, ensuring their integrity and functionality.

-Types of Detectable Defects
+Types of detectable defects

 This method is effective in detecting a wide range of surface defects, such as: